moodle-an-hochschulen/moodle-block_course_overview_campus/README.md

 Changes
 =======
+2013-06-18 - Re-sorted block settings page
+2013-06-18 - Added ability to prioritize courses in which I teach in the course overview list 2013-06-18 - Added ability to merge homonymous categories into one category when using the category filter 2013-06-18 - Added ability to set the title of the block instead of using title from block_course_overview 2013-06-18 - Added ability to define teacher roles in block settings instead of relying on Moodle core coursecontact setting 2013-06-18 - Bugfix: When show teacher names setting was enabled, but teacher filter was diabled, the teacher name's list was not populated correctly
-2913-96-12 - When managing hidden courses, now all courses are shown regardless if of the user's filter settings 2013-06-12 - Bugfix: Setting page should check if the configured term dates make sense and show a warning information if not.
+2013-06-12 - When managing hidden courses, now all courses are shown regardless if of the user's filter settings 2013-06-12 - Bugfix: Setting page should check if the configured term dates make sense and show a warning information if not.
 This check didn't work up to now
 2013-04-23 - Add support for timeless courses 2013-03-18 - Code cleanup according to moodle codechecker